-Williams, a Whig, was the representative for Connecticut's 3rd congressional district from 1839 to 1843.
+Williams was the representative for Connecticut’s 3rd congressional district and was a Whig.
+He served from 1839 to 1843.

 From Dec 1839 to Mar 1843, Williams missed 392 of 1,725 roll call votes, which is 22.7%.
 This is on par with the median of 26.0% among the lifetime records of representatives serving in Mar 1843.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information